Activity 2.1: WHAT Was EARLY Koreatown Like and Who Was Dosan Ahn Chang Ho?

 • Review the slides about Dosan Ahn Chang Ho and Pachappa Camp.
 (As a special treat, bring in quarters of navel oranges to share with students.)

-• Divide students into groups of 3 or 6 and assign each member (or pair of members) one of the three articles (Pachappa Camp, A Woman’s View, and The Roots of Inequality).
+• Divide students into groups of three or six and assign each member (or pair of members) one of the three articles (A Woman’s World, Pachappa Camp, and The Roots of Inequality).

-• Have students read the articles and complete the Activity 2 Article Analysis Worksheet.
+• Have students read the articles and complete the Article Analysis worksheet.

-• When lists are complete, have students regroup and create a 3-circle Venn Diagram of similarities and differences between experiences of the three groups of immigrants-Koreans, Mexicans, and women of color.
+• When students have completed their worksheets, have them regroup and create a three-circle Venn diagram of similarities and differences between experiences of the three groups: Korean immigrants, Mexican immigrants, and women of color.

 • Share and discuss findings.